 One of the best ways to explore the culture of Salt Lake City is by walking through the Gilgal Sculpture Garden.
 Established in the mid-1900s, it includes original sculptures, engraved stones, and other visionary art pieces that give visitors a glimpse of the beliefs of Latter-day Saints.

-Wander Through The Red Butte Garden And Arboretum
+4. Red Butte Garden And Arboretum

 Located on the eastern edge of campus in the foothills of the Wasatch Mountains, Red Butte Garden and Arboretum is operated by the University of Utah.
-Spread across 100 acres, it features several gardens, a large pond, and a natural area.
+Spread across 100 acres, it features several beautiful gardens, a large pond, and a natural area.
 Don’t miss the trio of themed gardens — fragrance, medicinal, and herb — filled with scented blooms, healing plants, and edible herbs.
 They feel like the grounds of a European castle!
 Summer is also the perfect time to wander through the rose garden and explore the water conservation garden that provides practical advice for reducing water usage while winding up a hill to beautiful valley views.

 When you visit Red Butte Garden during the summer, you’ll have the added benefit of attending one of its outdoor summer concerts.
 A wide variety of artists have performed at Red Butte Garden over the years, including names that will bring back youthful memories for many 50+ travelers: Howard Jones, Lyle Lovett, Sheryl Crow, Violent Femmes, The B-52s, and Billy Idol.